 Still, there's plenty to like about Metro, which benefits from using T-Mobile's cellular network for its coverage.
 Even though Metro traffic can slow down when T-Mobile's towers get congested, in our testing, that's been a rare occurrence.
 More importantly, Metro customers with 5G-capable phones can enjoy T-Mobile's 5G coverage, which now stretches coast to coast.

 Verizon may offer more data to prepaid customers, but Metro's $40-a-month plan still includes a generous helping of 10GB of data, with streaming music from more than 40 services not counting against your cap.
 Metro's unlimited plans — $50 for the entry level plan and $60 for a plan that includes an Amazon Prime membership and more hotspot data — are pretty attractive, too.
-Metro customers will also benefit from the Scam Shield service T-Mobile is launching to reduce the amount of robocalls you're subject to.
+Metro customers also benefit from the Scam Shield service T-Mobile launched to reduce the amount of robocalls you're subject to.